MatzJB/Hill-Climbing-Project/README.md

 A `_results.csv` is also written per input with RMSE and timing data for parameter sweep analysis.

+## Lessons learned
+The plot functionality is only to see how the approximation improves.
+Unfortunately, to update the plot one thread has to be sacrificed, so I am thinking of removing it and just use the parameters struct properties to get the improvement info I need.

+My Matlab version is smarter than the C++ version.
+I wanted to test how far a naive hill climbing algorithm can be optimized with only threading and some constraints (opacity).
+We can make lots of assumptions about the distribution of colors, but I want to add more shapes and unexpected negative shapes to see what will happen (what about a sinc disc?).
+Additionally, making the core idea simple is good because of the later transition to CUDA.

 ## Documentation
 To generate the report, navigate to doc/ run *lat.bat* and the report will be generated.
 Prerequisites: *MiKTeX*